 Stephen Fry in America

+I am one of those Americans who are often embarrassed by the behavior of other Americans, I honestly believe this is the same for many people no matter what country you come from, but I am an American and thus become embarrassed when someone from my country does something that I feel might misrepresent myself to those people.
 I once sat two seats away from a woman in a sushi-go-round who loudly asked about chopsticks, about raw fish, about every little surprising treat that makes places like those a fun experience for first timers.
 The restaurant was full, and despite her complaints the woman was quite cheerful, never-the-less it grated.
 This was a woman looking for validation, “look at me and how uncomfortable I am in this place.
 Are you uncomfortable too?
 Let's be uncomfortable together.”
 I might be being unfair, perhaps she was just having a bad day, I don't think it's wrong to be uncomfortable, or dislike sushi.
 Plenty of people dislike sushi, but I'm sure there were more graceful ways to handle the situation.

 Watching Stephens Fry in America is like watching a whole different country.
 I'm a fan of travel shows, I own all seasons of Anthony Bourdains No Reservations but something about this English gentleman traveling my own country pointing out things I would never have noticed, it's completely alien and wholly unlike anything you'd find on the Travel Channel.
 Stephen is kind and gracious to the quirks of people I might dismiss as being rude if I were in his position.
 He manages serious and interesting conversations with all walks of life from God (Morgan Freeman), to members of the homeless community.